Spribille-lab/2024-Microbial-occurrence-in-lichen-metagenomes/README.md

 	* This table is referenced in the text as **Supplementary Table 5**
 * Calculated the prevalence of the eukaryotic symbionts
 	* Included all metagenomes that yeilded at least one MAG
+* Mapped geographic distribution of the key lineages (4 bacterial families, genus Licheinhabitans, and 3 eukaryotic groups)
+	* Used `code/map_symbionts.R`
+	* Displayed the same three levels of detection: as MAGs, as rRNA genes in the assemblies, and as rRNA genes in the reads
+	* Saved the figure as `results/figures/map_symbionts.*`.
+In the text it's referenced as **Supplementary Fig. XXX**

 ## 5. Estimating relative abundance of symbiont groups (n=375)
 Software used: